Skip to main content

 PULSE Program

 PULSE is a semester-long educational outreach program for high school students (grades 9-12) who are passionate about healthcare and biomedical sciences.
-It was established in 2008 and is run by a Penn State College of Medicine medical student interest group by the same name.
+It was established in 2008, becoming an official pathway program run by the College of Medicine in 2018 with involvement from the medical student interest group by the same name.

 Mission